 5. Over-text is so 2009.
 In montage (sometimes called “collage”) reels, pacing is more important than context.
 You can give the viewer context in the video title, in the video description, and in the email you send with the video link.
 We don’t need something to read while we’re supposed to be watching what you’ve done.
 A long list of brands or campaigns will take us out of the visuals and turn your reel into a video resume.
 If you’re making a scene reel (where you’re only showing 3-4 excerpts each about twenty seconds long) a very short description may be appropriate.
 Personally, I think scene reels are too short to be useful, and just long enough to risk being boring.
 If I’m hiring a director or editor, I will ask to see some other work samples, and this is where I learn about their ability to cut together scenes and tell stories.

 6. Don’t just cut to the beat!
-I’ve seen other people suggest just the opposite, and it’s terrible advice.
+I’ve seen other people suggest just exactly that, and it’s terrible advice.
 The term for this is “Mickey Mouse Editing” and it will seem amateurish and predictable.
-Of course, cutting on the beat sometimes makes the most sense, but use the motion within the shots to connect with the music.
+Use the motion within the shots to connect with the music.
 Finding the internal rhythm of the clips will seem more professional, and leave the audience wanting more.
 If you’re not a pro editor, consider hiring someone to edit it for you.
 A professional editor will also be a big help if you’re trying to mix multiple formats, frame rates, and aspect ratios in a single reel.

-7. Reel them in.
-End your reel with a simple way for your audience to get in touch with you.
+7. End your reel with a simple way for your audience to get in touch with you.
 This is where it’s okay to use text and logos.